+- Use social media and other communications to inform parents, students, and staff about COVID-19 symptoms, preventative measures, good hygiene, and school/district specific protocols - Encourage COVID-19 testing

+- How to Protect Yourself and Others

+- COVID-19 Symptoms

+- COVID-19 and Children

+- Communication Tools

-Level of Community Spread (as determined by state and local health officials) Substantial Spread RECOMMENDATIONS Minimal/Moderate Spread RECOMMENDATIONS Low/No Spread RECOMMENDATIONS Practicing Prevention District/School Considerations: Use social media and other communications to inform parents, students, and staff about COVID-19 symptoms, preventative measures, good hygiene, and school/district specific protocols Encourage COVID-19 testing CDC Guidance How to Protect Yourself and Others COVID-19 Symptoms COVID-19 and Children Communication Tools District/School Considerations: Teach and reinforce good hygiene measures such as handwashing, covering coughs, and face coverings Provide hand soap and hand sanitizer with at least 60% alcohol, paper towels, and no-touch trash cans in all bathrooms, classrooms, and frequently trafficked areas Post signage in classrooms, hallways, and entrances to communicate how to stop the spread.
-COVID-19 symptoms, preventative measures (including staying home when sick), good hygiene, and school/district specific protocols.
-Clean/disinfect frequently touched surfaces at least daily and shared objects after each use Provide masks and other appropriate PPE to staff Allow students and staff to bring hand sanitizer and face masks/coverings to use from home Take steps to ensure all water systems and features are safe Turn off water fountains and only use automatic bottle filling stations Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible, as long as this does not pose a safety or health risk to students or staff Conduct deep cleaning of schools prior to students/staff returning; schedule additional cleanings during weekends or school holidays/breaks CDC Guidance Reopening Guidance for Cleaning and Disinfecting Schools Guidance for Reopening Buildings After Prolonged Shutdown District/School Considerations: Teach and reinforce good hygiene measures such as handwashing, covering coughs, and face coverings Provide hand soap and hand sanitizer with at least 60% alcohol, paper towels, and no-touch trash cans in all bathrooms, classrooms, and frequently trafficked areas Post signage in classrooms, hallways, and entrances to communicate how to stop the spread.
-COVID-19 symptoms, preventative measures (including staying home when sick), good hygiene, and school/district specific protocols.
-Clean/disinfect frequently touched surfaces at least daily and shared objects after each use Allow students and staff to bring hand sanitizer and face masks/coverings to use from home Allow staff to wear face masks/covering, and other appropriate PPE as desired Take steps to ensure all water systems and features are safe Turn off water fountains and only use automatic bottle filling stations Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible, as long as this does not pose a safety or health risk to students or staff Conduct deep cleaning of schools prior to students/staff returning; schedule periodic cleanings during weekends or school holidays/breaks (to the extent practicable) CDC Guidance Reopening Guidance for Cleaning and Disinfecting Schools Guidance for Reopening Buildings After Prolonged Shutdown Return to School
+- Teach and reinforce good hygiene measures such as handwashing, covering coughs, and face coverings - Provide hand soap and hand sanitizer with at least 60% alcohol, paper towels, and no-touch trash cans in all bathrooms, classrooms, and frequently trafficked areas - Post signage in classrooms, hallways, and entrances to communicate how to stop the spread.
+COVID-19 symptoms, preventative measures (including staying home when sick), good hygiene, and school/district specific protocols. - Clean/disinfect frequently touched surfaces at least daily and shared objects after each use - Provide masks and other appropriate PPE to staff - Allow students and staff to bring hand sanitizer and face masks/coverings to use from home - Take steps to ensure all water systems and features are safe - Turn off water fountains and only use automatic bottle filling stations - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible, as long as this does not pose a safety or health risk to students or staff - Conduct deep cleaning of schools prior to students/staff returning; schedule additional cleanings during weekends or school holidays/breaks

+- Reopening Guidance for Cleaning and Disinfecting Schools - Guidance for Reopening Buildings After Prolonged Shutdown

+- Teach and reinforce good hygiene measures such as handwashing, covering coughs, and face coverings - Provide hand soap and hand sanitizer with at least 60% alcohol, paper towels, and no-touch trash cans in all bathrooms, classrooms, and frequently trafficked areas - Post signage in classrooms, hallways, and entrances to communicate how to stop the spread.
+COVID-19 symptoms, preventative measures (including staying home when sick), good hygiene, and school/district specific protocols. - Clean/disinfect frequently touched surfaces at least daily and shared objects after each use - Allow students and staff to bring hand sanitizer and face masks/coverings to use from home - Allow staff to wear face masks/covering, and other appropriate PPE as desired - Take steps to ensure all water systems and features are safe - Turn off water fountains and only use automatic bottle filling stations - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible, as long as this does not pose a safety or health risk to students or staff - Conduct deep cleaning of schools prior to students/staff returning; schedule periodic cleanings during weekends or school holidays/breaks (to the extent practicable)

+- Reopening Guidance for Cleaning and Disinfecting Schools

+- Guidance for Reopening Buildings After

+Prolonged Shutdown